howerj/libforth/MANUAL.md

     fo->reg[ENUM_inputBufLen] = 32;

 The first four cells in the dictionary should be zero, this is the offset into that dictionary.
-The reason for this is that it contains a 'fake' dictionary word which pushes zero if accidentally run, points to itself, points to the currently processed word in string storage and will run the first virtual machine instruction when called 'push', although this information is not
+The reason for this is that it contains a fake dictionary word which pushes zero if accidentally run, points to itself, points to the currently processed word in string storage and will run the first virtual machine instruction when called 'push', although this information is not